-Answer: What a mess.
-The owner should have sent you an agreement before you paid for the rental home, which clearly outlined your rights to a refund.
+What a mess.
+The owner should have sent you an agreement before you paid the deposit for the vacation rental home, which clearly outlined your rights to a refund.
 The contract should have also described the property in more detail, noting how many guests it could accommodate.

 VRBO sees itself as an intermediary in this transaction, providing little more than a listing service.
 And at the time you rented your home, it offered something called the Carefree Rental Guarantee, which would have protected you if your rental had been misrepresented.
 But you would have had to pay extra for that.

 Still, VRBO should be concerned when one of its property owners allegedly accepts your money without furnishing you with a contract and then keeps it after you cancel the reservation, saying that the property is run “like a timeshare.”
 I’m not even sure if I understand what that means.

 The following advice may seem obvious, but it’s worth repeating: Don’t sign a rental agreement — and definitely don’t make a deposit — until you’ve read it.
 If a rental owner refuses to send the contract, walk away, no matter how attractive the offer.
 (Related: Charged an extra $400 for a vacation I can’t take.)

 Look for “gotchas” like no-refund policies and nondisparagement clauses, which prevent you from writing about the rental if you don’t like it.
 And make sure you have the option of paying by credit card, which will protect you if something goes wrong.
 I have more in my ultimate guide to renting a vacation home.